A Strange Loop: Plot summary

-Back at work, Usher tells a patron he can't continue the show without confronting his parents with his artistic self.
-The patron advises him to live his life without fear ("A Sympathetic Ear").
-Usher's father calls to ask if he has HIV like his cousin Darnell had.
-The rest of his family appears, and the call quickly devolves.
-His mother asks where her gospel play is.

-Usher hooks up with a white man, Inwood Daddy, who fetishizes him and calls him racial slurs ("Inwood Daddy").
-After Usher leaves, he questions where his boundaries are ("Boundaries").
+At work, Usher tells a patron he cannot continue the show without confronting his parents with his artistic self.
+The patron advises him to live without fear ("A Sympathetic Ear").
+Usher speaks with his parents over the phone, his father asking if he has contracted HIV and his mother asking about the status of the gospel play.
+After hooking up with "Inwood Daddy", a white man who fetishizes him and calls him racial slurs, Usher questions his "Boundaries".

-His mother leaves a voicemail wishing him a happy birthday, also telling him homosexuality is a sin ("Periodically").
-His father calls to tell him their church community doesn't approve of his music ("Didn’t Want Nothin' (reprise)").
-Usher's parents argue with him over his homosexuality and worry he might catch AIDS before Usher explodes about how his upbringing, repressed sexuality, and lack of support from his father hurt him.
-Usher and his mother fight about her portrayal in the play, and she accuses Usher of hating and disappointing her.

-The set transforms into a gospel play with Usher as a church pastor and the Thoughts as a choir.
-Usher recalls how Darnell, thinking he deserved to die for his sins, refused HIV medication in the hospital.
-Usher realizes "the only thing worse than dying of AIDS would be living with it and hearing the people you loved say 'I told you so.'"
-Usher's mother stops the show ("Precious Little Dream/AIDS Is God's Punishment").
-She tells Usher he is loved but thinks he's struggling because homosexuality is a sin, wishing they could "work this gay abomination thang out".
+On his birthday, Usher's mother leaves a voicemail reminding him that homosexuality is a sin ("Periodically") while his father calls to inform him their church does not approve of his music ("Didn't Want Nothin' [Reprise]").
+During Usher's arguing with his parents, his mother, horrified by her portrayal in the play, accuses him of hating and disappointing her.
+Usher recalls how his friend Darnell, thinking he deserved to die, refused HIV medication and concludes living with AIDS is worse than dying from it ("Precious Little Dream/AIDS Is God's Punishment").
+His mother tells Usher he is loved but thinks he is struggling because of his homosexuality.

-The Thought playing his mother asks if he wants to end the show with hateful caricatures of his parents.
-Usher says he was trying to depict life as it was when he was seventeen, but the Thought reminds him that he is now twenty-six.
-Usher realizes that for his perceptions of his parents to change, he must change as well.
-He sings about what it was like to be "one lone, Black gay boy ...who chose to turn his back on the Lord" ("Memory Song").
+The Thought who is portraying Usher's mother breaks the fourth wall, asking Usher if he wants the show to end with hateful caricatures of his parents.
+Usher claims that he is depicting life as it was when he was 17, to which the Thoughts remind him he is now 26.
+Usher then reflects on his childhood, realizing his perceptions must change before he can change ("Memory Song").
 With his back to the audience, Usher wonders what will happen when the show ends.
-He turns, reflecting on himself, his relationship with others, and what would happen if he were to change, and comes to the conclusion that "change is just an illusion" and that they are in a strange loop.
+He turns around, concluding that he does not need to change because change is an illusion, and he, like everyone else, is in "A Strange Loop".